CiscoTestAutomation/rest/docs/user_guide/services/apic/aci_sdk.rst

-Cobra SDK
+APIC SDK
 =========

-The following services are supported by the Cobra SDK connector for APIC.
+The following services are supported by the SDK (Cobra) connector for APIC.

 query